TAKE ACTION FOR ONTARIO'S WILDLIFE IN CAPTIVITY

 Toronto, ON M7A 1A1

-Or send the Premier an email from his website:
+Or send the Premier an email from her website:

-Urge the Premier to move forward with laws to control zoos, menageries and aquariums, to safeguard the
+in Ontario.
+Tell the Premier we need laws to control zoos, menageries and aquariums, to safeguard the

 interests and wellbeing of wild animals and to protect public safety.
 At the present time, captive